sivy/airtable-db-export/docs/source/configuration.rst

 Column mapping: ``columns`` is a mapping from Airtable field names to sql column names.
 If a field is not listed here and ``all_columns`` is not ``false``, the general cleaning rules will apply (non-alpha characters are removed, spaces are replced with underscores [``_``]).::

-      # mapping of Airtabe fields to SQL column names
+      # mapping of Airtable fields to SQL column names
       # used to specify field names, otherwise column names will be
       # "cleaned", removing non-alphanumeric characters and replacing
       # spaces with underscores (_)